Beijing: Education and research

 Beijing is a world-leading center for scientific and technological innovation.
 It has been ranked the No. 1 city in the world with the largest scientific research output, as tracked by the Nature Index since the list's inception in 2016.
 When compared to countries, Beijing ranked above Germany, securing third place worldwide after China and the US, according to the Nature Index for 2025.
 For example, Beijing's share of the 2024 Nature Index is 5,501.45 with 11,915 counts, while Germany's share is 5,000.90 with 10,559 counts.
 The capital also leads the world with the highest share of articles published in chemistry, physical sciences, Earth & environmental sciences, and natural sciences, especially in the United Nations 17 Sustainable Development Goals (SDGs)-related output.
 As of 2024, it stands as the most prolific scientific research center in biological sciences and health science in the Asia-Pacific, ranking third and sixth in the world, respectively.
+According to the WIPO Innovation Cluster Ranking, in 2026 the Bejing area ranked 4th among the world's top 100 science and technology clusters.